Variable And Fixed-Rate Mortgage Advice

 When deciding between a fixed and variable rate mortgage, you need to consider the absolute worst-case scenario if interest rates were to rise on a variable rate to see if you can still afford the repayments.
 If interest rates are currently high and expected to fall, then a variable rate might ensure you get to take advantage of the drop and ultimately pay a lower amount of interest on your mortgage.
 But, if interest rates are climbing, then a predictable, fixed-interest rate mortgage may be the way to go.

-Book a free mortgage consultation
+Book a no obligation mortgage consultation

 Specialist mortgage advice